-Interns are required to present at training locations and for mandatory scheduled activities on time, and to follow the attendance policies of both Pennyroyal Center and their specific training site.
+Interns are required to present at training locations and for mandatory scheduled activities on time, and to follow attendance policies.
+During the COVID-19 pandemic, attendance may be virtual.

-Interns are required to follow the standard operating procedures of The Pennyroyal Center at all times, and of Western State Hospital when on-site at that facility, including dress codes and codes of conduct.
+Interns are required to follow the standard operating procedures of Western State Hospital and LifeSkills/Pennyroyal Center at all times.
 Updated SOPs will be provided during orientation.